wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 keynote presentation at EuroPython.
 As I learned by talking with people afterwards, I am not a good enough speaker to manage to convey a deeper message in a 20-minutes talk.
-I will try instead to convey it in a 150-lines post :-)
+I will try instead to convey it in a 150-lines post...

 This is fundamentally about three points, which can be summarized as
 follow:

 1. We often hear about people wanting a version of Python running without the Global Interpreter Lock (GIL): a "GIL-less Python".
-But what we programmers really need is not just a GIL-less Python --- it is a higher-level way to write multithreaded programs.
-This can be achieved with Automatic Mutual Exclusion (AME): an "AME Python".
+But what we programmers really need is not just a GIL-less Python --- we need a higher-level way to write multithreaded programs than using directly threads and locks.
+One way is Automatic Mutual Exclusion (AME), which would give us an "AME Python".

 2. A good enough Software Transactional Memory (STM) system can do that.
    This is what we are building into PyPy: an "AME PyPy".

-3. The picture is darker for CPython.
-The only viable solutions there are GCC's STM support, or Hardware Transactional Memory (HTM).
+3. The picture is darker for CPython, though there is a way too.
+The problem is that when we say STM, we think about either GCC 4.7's STM support, or Hardware Transactional Memory (HTM).
 However, both solutions are enough for a "GIL-less CPython", but not for "AME CPython", due to capacity limitations.
+For the latter, we need somehow to add some large-scale STM into the compiler.

-Before we come to conclusions, let me explain these points in more details.
+Let me explain these points in more details.

 GIL-less versus AME